ralf-rosenberger/Test/README.md

 # CopyMaster

-Ein schnelles Dateien-Kopierprogramm in C++ und den MFC
+Ein schnelles Dateien-Kopierprogramm in C++ und den MFC.
+A fast File Copying Program in C++ using the MFC.

 ## Installation